 The Department of Management Sciences leverages on its relationships with chambers of commerce to avail internship opportunities to its undergraduate students, enabling them to complete the work-related learning component of their studies with organisations in our network.
 These linkages provide a strategic feedback mechanism which enables us to continuously develop our study program in line with trends in business and evolving business practices.

 The Department of Management Sciences is student-centric and we create an enabling environment for learning, networking, and exploration beyond the scope of the learning programs offered in the department.
 Through student clubs and associations which include the Association of Business Students and Enactus, our undergraduate students put to practice what they have learned to contribute towards the development of their communities, and excel in national and international business competitions.

 Our graduate students often volunteer their time to mentor undergraduate students and participate in public lectures, giving our undergraduate students a head start in the development of their careers.

-The Department of Business Management has a strong alumni network which supports the department’s public lectures, assists fresh graduates secure employment, and avails internship opportunities for undergraduate students to complete the Work Related Learning component of their studies.
+The Department of Management Sciences has a strong alumni network which supports the department’s public lectures, assists fresh graduates secure employment, and avails internship opportunities for undergraduate students to complete the Work Related Learning component of their studies.